The Green Deal Swansea

 Is Cavity Wall Insulation really Free in Swansea and throughout West Wales?

-Under the Cavity Wall Insulation Grant scheme, Cavity Wall Insulation is Free in 99% of the cases for those that qualify for the Grant.
+Under the Government Grant scheme, Cavity Wall Insulation is Free in 99% of the cases for those that qualify for the Grant.
 The Enhanced Cavity Wall Insulation Grant qualification, has been broadened.
 Many people who did not qualify for this Grant in the past, will now qualify.

 There is also a new Flexible Cavity Wall Insulation Government Grant scheme available which is not based on benefits.